Stay up to date with notifications from The Independent

 Your support helps us to tell the story

-The Independent is trusted by 27 million Americans from across the entire political spectrum every month.
-Unlike many other quality news outlets, we choose not to lock you out of our reporting and analysis with paywalls.
-But quality journalism must still be paid for.
+The Independent is trusted by Americans across the entire political spectrum.
+And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
+We believe quality journalism should be available to everyone, paid for by those who can afford it.

-Help us keep bring these critical stories to light.
 Your support makes all the difference.

-The prime minister has recalled the murder of a woman stabbed 71 times by her abusive ex-partner as he gave his personal backing to The Independent’s Brick by Brick campaign to build a safe refuge for women and children fleeing domestic abuse.
+The prime minister has recalled the murder of a woman stabbed 71 times by her abusive ex-partner as he gave his personal backing to The Independent’s Brick by Brick campaign to build a refuge for women and children fleeing domestic abuse.

 In an exclusive interview, Sir Keir Starmer vowed that he and his cabinet would donate to the campaign, which aims to raise £300,000 to build a safe haven for women and their children.

 He cited the case of Jane Clough, a nurse killed by her ex-partner after he was let out of prison on bail against the family’s wishes.
-Sir Keir met her parents while working as the Director of Public Prosecutions (DPP).
+Sir Keir met her parents while working as the director of public prosecutions (DPP).

 “Jane was left living in fear he would hurt her again,” he told The Independent.
 “Day after day, she took care not to travel to work alone.
 The one morning she didn’t, he was waiting for her in a hospital car park.
 He stabbed her 71 times.